LincW0/Logisim-Connection-Language/README.md

  Both are now available on the "release" link on the right.

- This does not support the "IMPT" feature addressed in /Formats/LCLFormat.txt (This will be supported in Beta2.0)
+ "IMPT" feature comming soon!
+(This will be supported in Beta2.0)

 ## Update log